Bash-it/bash-it/DEVELOPMENT.md

 ## Debugging and Logging

+### General Logging

 While developing feature or making changes in general, you can log error/warning/debug using `_log_error` `_log_warning` and `_log_debug`.
 This will help you solve problems quicker and also propagate important notes to other users of Bash-it.
 You can see the logs by using `bash-it doctor` command to reload and see the logs.
 Alternatively, you can set `BASH_IT_LOG_LEVEL` to `BASH_IT_LOG_LEVEL_ERROR`, `BASH_IT_LOG_LEVEL_WARNING` or `BASH_IT_LOG_LEVEL_ALL`.

+### Log Prefix/Context

+You can define `BASH_IT_LOG_PREFIX` in your files in order to a have a constant prefix before your logs.
+Note that we prefer to uses "tags" based logging, i.e `plugins: git: DEBUG: Loading git plugin`.

 ## Load Order